yanivle/yanivle.github.io/_posts/2020-04-10-spacial-partitions.md

 Finally, since during tree building I am sometimes calculating the distance between the same pair of strings, I wrapped the above with a version that can cache the results (this is the reason for the *NoCache* suffix).

 Hope you enjoyed reading this as much as I enjoyed writing it!

+PS - until I write the full post about it, here is a quick teaser from my General Relativity Renderer, rendering a million stars with a black hole in the middle:

+{% include image.html url="/assets/images/posts/spacial_partitions/stars_gravity.jpg" %}

+More on that soon!